iMessage Sent as Text Message iPhone Guide (2023 Update)

 Typically an iMessage is sent to someone using an Apple device, and text messages (or SMS messages) are sent to someone using a different kind of device.

-Hopefully, our guide above has provided you with more information about iMessage sent as text messages, as well as some of the reasons this might occur and some actions you can take to resolve it.
+Hopefully, our guide above has provided you with more information about why an iMessage turns to text message, as well as some of the reasons this might occur and some actions you can take to resolve it.

 Continue Reading